Practice Questions 51-100

 Preparing For the Specialty Certificate Examination in Respiratory Medicine – SCE

-Press one of the blue buttons at the top of this page to work through a comprehensive collection of revision questions.
+Press the blue buttons at the top of this page to work through a comprehensive collection of revision questions.
 The questions are in the same best of five format seen in the real SCE and covering all topics expected in the exam.

 Answers with explanations and links to suggestions for further reading are provided, press SEE ANSWER after each question.

 If you have prepared for the SCE you can use the questions as a MOCK EXAM by pressing next after each question and then submit at the end.
 You will then be given a score and the answers and explanations to all the questions will be available to you.

 Tips for success in the SCE:

 It’s hard to pass the Specialty Certificate Examination in Respiratory Medicine exam on clinical experience alone.
 You need to know all the BTS and relevant NICE guidelines and familiarise yourself with guidelines from other societies such as the ATS and ERS (see our guidelines section).